miraculixx/flightdelays/README.md

 extend and change.
 In addition, most of the code is independent of the specific data and could be easily adopted to a different data set and a different data story.

-## Versions
+## Evidence of improvements

-* Initial version - see initial_version.pdf and corresponding commit https://github.com/miraculixx/flightdelays/tree/initial
+* Initial version - see initial_version.pdf or commit https://github.com/miraculixx/flightdelays/tree/initial
+* Published version - see published_version.pdf or commit https://github.com/miraculixx/flightdelays/tree/published
+* Final version - see https://miraculixx.github.io/flightdelays/index.html or https://github.com/miraculixx/flightdelays/tree/master

 ## Data files